What is single trip travel insurance

 What we need to know about your health

 It’s important to let us know about any existing medical conditions or we might not be able to pay out for claims relating to them.
-We need to know if anyone covered by your policy has had any illness, injury, or disease in the 12 months before purchasing or renewing the policy where they’ve:
+We need to know if anyone covered by your policy has had any illness, injury, or disease in the 12 months before purchasing the policy where they’ve:

 - been prescribed medication, including new or repeat prescriptions